Weyaaron/nvim-training/Readme.md

 This code implements a Neovim Plugin for training your muscle memory.

-This plugin fills a gap I have noticed a during interaction with vim:
+This plugin fills a gap I have noticed during interaction with vim:
 Knowing is half the battle, executing another entirely.
 This plugin aims to help with the latter.